ojullien/php-fpm-dockerfiles/7.4/README.md

 This default config can be customized by editing the [zzz-prod.ini configuration file](https://github.com/ojullien/php-fpm-dockerfiles/blob/main/7.4/conf.d/zzz-prod.ini) from the [conf.d/](https://github.com/ojullien/php-fpm-dockerfiles/tree/main/7.4/conf.d) directory.

-*Note: I use this image for my own projects, the configuration file contains the settings I need.
+*Note: I use this image for my own projects, the configuration file contains the settings and modules I need.
 It's completely customizable to your needs.*
 *You may find more PHP-FPM configuration and pool templates [in this repository](https://github.com/ojullien/php-fpm)*

 ## How to use